The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Capacity Results for Some Channel and Feedback Models

 \section{Capacity Results for Some Channel and Feedback Models}

-In this section, we first introduce new capacity results for the wiretap channel with parallel sources obtained by the KG inner bound (Sections~\ref{ssec:Cap_SK} and~\ref{ssec:Cap_Secrecy}).
+In this section, we first introduce new capacity results for the wiretap channel with parallel sources obtained by the KG lower bound (Sections~\ref{ssec:Cap_SK} and~\ref{ssec:Cap_Secrecy}).
 Next, we show that previously reported results for other types of channel and feedback models are recovered by this scheme as well (Sections~\ref{ssec:Cap_WTC-POF} and~\ref{ssec:Cap_WTC-CSI}).
-Finally, we present an example where the KG inner bound is not optimal (Section~\ref{ssec:Cap_Erasure}).
+Finally, we present an example where the KG lower bound is not optimal (Section~\ref{ssec:Cap_Erasure}).